8TN/Raspberry-Pi-SH1106-oled-display/README.md

 (can be .png; jpg..., any format supported by PIL).

-If the picture is bigger than 128 x 64 pixels, only the upper/left part is displayed, note also that the picture is black and white converted?
+If the picture is bigger than 128 x 64 pixels, only the upper/left part is displayed, note also that the picture is black and white converted.

 Loading the display is quite fast (screen refresh rate is no visible,few msec) when using 1 MHz SPI clock speed.
-It becomes luch more visible if you use lower clock speed:
+It becomes much more visible if you use lower clock speed:
   - try to change the line "spi.max_speed_hz = 1000000"
   to
   - "spi.max_speed_hz = 7629"